 We'd like to introduce you to a few of these very special people!

 Carolyn Best grew up as one of eight children in Wilson, NC.
 Her mother was a nurse and Carolyn learned first-hand that nurses bring a special kind of comfort and knowledge.
 It was her mother’s influence that inspired Carolyn to become a nurse herself.
 As the owner of a home health agency and a cancer survivor, Carolyn saw the critical need for education and support.
-She believes that volunteering provides a unique opportunity to share compassion and kindness – understanding where others are at in their own journeys and helping to provide the help they need.
-She has been involved with the Sisters Standing Up to Breast Cancer since 2013 and is currently a Community Champion and member of the BCEA Education committee.
+Volunteering provides a unique opportunity to share compassion and kindness – understanding where others are at in their own journeys and helping to provide the help they need.
+She is involved with Sisters Standing Up to Breast Cancer and is currently a Community Champion and member of the BCEA Education committee.
 Carolyn looks forward to being a life-long Ambassador to her community and to women everywhere.

 Donna DeGracia is a two-time breast cancer survivor, a physician assistant and an educator.
 When she was first diagnosed, Donna quickly realized how little she knew about breast cancer, despite 20+ years of experience as a medical provider.
 She knows first-hand how hopeless and isolated many survivors feel.
 Her experience led to a series of interviews which became a book.
 She joined BCEA because she believes that educating people is the only way we will make progress in survival rates and healthy survivorship.
 Knowledge is power!

 When Nadia Janson was diagnosed with breast cancer in 2011, she set out to learn everything she could about the disease.
 That respect for knowledge led her to the BCEA, where she now chairs our volunteer committee.
 Nadia enjoys being part of a team that is working to share the latest research and news about treatment and support with those who need it most.
-When asked why she decided to become a BCEA volunteer, Nadia says, “I enjoy the variety of BCEA volunteers.
+Nadia says, “I enjoy the variety of BCEA volunteers.
 They come from all walks of the breast cancer world – survivors, relatives of survivors, caregivers – their passion is inspiring.
-I also enjoy attending and volunteering at the events, both parts – the educational and the fundraising.
+I also enjoy attending and volunteering at the events.
 The annual conference is always up-to-the-minute educational, and the fundraising events – music festivals, curling, brewery events – are so fun!”

 Kelsey MacGibbon was introduced to BCEA by her mother, who was just beginning to navigate her own diagnosis and survivorship.
 As a marketing professional, Kelsey saw that she could make an immediate impact.
 It wasn’t long before she became a very active volunteer, leading the organization’s marketing efforts and serving as Board President in 2018.
 She appreciates being able to see “up close” the impact her efforts have on people’s lives, and feels that “giving back to an organization that has significantly contributed to the life of a loved one” is the least she can do.
 In her spare time, Kelsey enjoys downhill skiing, yoga, spending time on Minnesota’s beautiful lakes and her friendships with other BCEA volunteers.